senryhuen/watched-series-tracker/README.md

 ## Building

 ### Build Environment Requirements
 This project uses the Gradle Build Tool.
-A JDK (Java Development Kit) is required to build / run from gradle.
+A JDK (Java Development Kit) is required to build/run from gradle.

 ### How To Build
 Use the provided Gradle wrapper "gradlew" to build and test this project.